Zedo9/install-scripts/README.md

 This repo is a guide I created for installing Arch Linux (Or any other distro if you want) from scratch.
 It inculdes several scripts for installing the main tools I use on my different machines split into different categories and some tips and tricks for fixing common problems (Dual boot - Trackpads...).

+- All information is extrated and heavily inspired by the Arch Wiki.

 # Getting started

 - loadkeys fr